A Brief Overview of Consistency and Replication in Distributed Systems

 OperationTimeoutException.
 This exception does not say anything about outcome of the operation, that means operation may not be executed at all, it may be executed once or twice (due to member left case explained above).

-As described in the Invocation Lifecycle section, for partition-based mutating invocations, such as
+As described in the Invocation Lifecycle section above, for partition-based invocations, such as

 map.put(), a caller waits with a timeout for the operation that is executed on corresponding partition's primary replica and backup replicas, based on the sync backup configuration of the distributed data structure.
 Hazelcast 3.9 introduces a new mechanism to detect indeterminate situations while making such invocations.
 If

-hazelcast.operation.fail.on.indeterminate.state system property is enabled, a mutating invocation throws
+hazelcast.operation.fail.on.indeterminate.state system property is enabled, an invocation throws

 IndeterminateOperationStateException when it encounters the following cases: